Why Surveys Work

 Use Simple, Direct Language

-Avoid jargon, technical terms, or anything that could confuse users.
-A good survey question should be easy to read and understand at a glance.
-For instance, instead of asking, “Do you utilize our app’s integrated API for third-party app sync?”
-Simplify it to “Do you use the option to connect our app with other apps you use?”
+Steer clear of technical words, jargon, and anything that can perplex consumers.
+An excellent survey question should be quickly understandable and easy to comprehend.
+For instance, rather than asking, “Do you use the integrated API of our app for third-party app sync?”
+Said another way, “Do you use the option to connect our app with other apps you use?”

 Ask One Question at a Time